holepunchto/pear-docs/guide/getting-started.md

 To check that Pear is fully working, try the following command:

 ```
-pear launch keet
+pear run keet
 ```

-Pear loads applications from peers, so this command should launch [Keet](https://keet.io) whether or not it was downloaded and installed beforehand.
+Pear loads applications from peers, so this command should open [Keet](https://keet.io) whether or not it was downloaded and installed beforehand.

 ## Next